AlphaEye420/DayZ-Modwork/dayz_xy_mapper/readme.md

 * Edit chart and table formats to suit your needs, _but careful you can mess up the look quickly!_
 * Y and A coords there for future plans

+* The Coordinate Converter provided is an easy to use xml<->json map postion conversion tool

 _This file has ZERO VBA or macro code involved and is super lightweight._

 _But, that also means there is no checks for misusing._